jhacksman/rtf.md/README.md

 </follow-up>
 ```

-## Knowledge Repository
+## Implementation Approach

-The `/rtfmd/knowledge/` directory contains domain-specific information relevant to the codebase:

-1. **Technology Guides**: Best practices, patterns, and conventions for technologies used in the project

-2. **Domain Models**: Explanations of business domain concepts and their relationships

-3. **API References**: Current documentation for internal/external APIs used by the codebase

-4. **Design Standards**: UI/UX guidelines, accessibility standards, and design systems

-Each knowledge document follows a similar tagged structure but focuses on providing context rather than reasoning traces.
-All knowledge documents include a "Last Updated" timestamp to provide temporal context.
+RTF.md is designed to be implemented using:

+1. **LM Integration**: Large language models with access to repository context generate and maintain reasoning traces.

+2. **Progressive Implementation**: Start with critical files and gradually expand coverage across repositories.

+3. **Version History**: Maintain historical reasoning while adding new insights, preserving the evolution of thought.

 ## Benefits

 1. **Root Cause Preservation**: Captures why changes were made, not just what changed
 2. **Learning from Failures**: Documents bugs, errors, and dead ends to prevent repetition
 3. **Context Transfer**: New developers understand not just code but thinking behind it
-4. **LLM Enhancement**: Provides rich context for AI systems to make better predictions
+4. **LM Enhancement**: Provides rich context for AI systems to make better predictions
 5. **Historical Intelligence**: Builds a repository of problem-solving approaches
 6. **Domain Knowledge Preservation**: Captures specialized expertise that might otherwise be lost